Vonng/pigsty/docs/v-pg-provision.md

 ### pg_port

-The port that the database listens on, the default port is `5432`, it is not recommended to modify it.
+The port that the database listens on, the default port is `5432`, it is not recommended modifying it.